 Hi Frugalistas!
+Paris in two days?
 I still think two days is insufficient time to experience Paris.
-But I also know that sometimes two days is all you have to visit Paris.
+But I also know that when you are planning a trip to Paris, sometimes two days is all you have.
 It is possible to spend a busy two days in Paris and have an enjoyable, and very Paris time.
 If you read my one day Paris itinerary, I’m going to amend and expand that one day trip to Paris to make a fabulous two day Paris itinerary.
-And just like my one day Paris itinerary, I’m including some options for special interests.
+And just like my itinerary for a day in Paris, I’m including some options for special interests.
 Here is how to plan your two day trip to Paris:

 Two days in Paris is still not ideal, but it does give you plenty of time to see some things (or see fewer things in more detail).
-Importantly, I think, it gives you the option to spend more time walking, enjoying the little details that make Paris special.
+Importantly, I think, it gives you the option to travel to Paris and spend more time walking, enjoying the little details that make Paris special.

-Just the same as for my one day Paris itinerary, you do need to think about museum closures and special arrangements.
+Just the same as for my Paris visit for one day, you do need to plan your Paris trip with museum closures and special arrangements in mind.
 The Louvre and Musée d’Orsay are both free on the first Sunday of the month so they are incredibly busy.
 If big crowds worry you, you might like to change the order of your itinerary (but the Orsay is closed on Monday).
 The Louvre is closed on Tuesdays.
 Wednesdays both the Louvre and Ste Chapelle are open until about 9.30pm, so you can either go at a more leisurely pace or fit more in.
 Similarly, the Orsay is open late on Thursdays, and the Louvre is open late again on Fridays.

 Basic itinerary for a two day trip to Paris